-Let's see… I'm 6 feet tall, and weigh about 227lbs… though I am trying to loose.
-I have brown (receding) hair and blue/green eyes.
+Let's see… I'm 6 feet tall, and weigh about 220lbs… though I am trying to loose.
+I have (receding) brown hair and blue/green eyes.

 I was born, December 2nd 1975, raised and still live in Minnesota, only leaving for 4 years when I attended The Columbus College of Art and Design in Ohio.
 I don't stay in Minnesota because I love it here, but it's what I know.

-My full legal birth name was Keith James Johnson – I dropped my last name for my art and writing.
-Now my full legal married name is Keith James Nickolaus-Johnson… more about that in a bit.
+My full legal birth name was Keith James Johnson but I dropped my last name for art and writing.
+But now, my full legal married name is Keith James Nickolaus-Johnson… more about that in a bit.

 I'm a bit of a comic book, fantasy geek – hence the name of my website.
 While I don't get into every aspect of the "geek seen", most of my favorite interests have to do with some form of geekerie; just look at my favorites list below.
 I'm also a bit of a theatre geek.
 I enjoy a good musical, but more so, I enjoy performing in them.

-My faith is very important to me, but the word “Christian,” has become associated with many things that are drastically inconsistent with the example of Jesus' life, which I feel Christians are to follow… THAT is what I believe is what it's supposed to mean to be a Christian.
+My faith is very important to me, but the word “Christian,” has become associated with many things I find drastically inconsistent with the example of Jesus' life.
 So I'm very cautious about identifing myself with that term these days.
 I don't believe Jesus was, a white republican... or democrate.
+That said...

 I believe in God, the maker of heaven and earth, of all that is.
 I believe in Jesus Christ, the Son of God who, for us and our salvation, came down from heaven and was born a man.
 For our sake he was crucified; suffered death and was buried.
 On the third day he rose again.
 He ascended into heaven.